 Yes.
 We are testing symptomatic and asymptomatic patients.
 If you are having symptoms, have had known exposure but do not have symptoms, or need a test to return to work or to visit family you can call 334-844-9825 to answer a series of questions and setup an appointment.

 NOTE: We are not a testing site for the GuideSafe™, a statewide initiative led by the University of Alabama at Birmingham.
 Please visit AHealthierU for more information.

 ► What type of tests are you offering?

 We offer a rapid antigen test that yields same day results and a PCR test that yields results in 48-72 hours.
-The PCR test is done at an outside lab so we do not have control over the amount of time it takes to get results.
 If you need a test to travel, please be certain that your are requesting the correct test.
 If the patient does not specify, our staff will assume it is a rapid antigen

 ► I am COVID positive, can I be seen by a doctor?